nextcloud/documentation/developer_manual/bugtracker/codereviews.rst

 How will it work?
 -----------------

 #.
-A developer will submit his changes on GitHub via a pull request (PR).
+A developer will submit their changes on GitHub via a pull request (PR).
    `GitHub:help - using pull requests <https://help.GitHub.com/articles/using-pull-requests>`_
 #.
 Within the pull request the developer could already name other developers (using
    @GitHubusername) and ask them for review.